COVID-19 information for clients

 Energy hardship programs

-Energy retailers must have a financial hardship policy to provide individualised support for customers who are experiencing payment difficulty.
-Depending on the retailer, a hardship program may include incentive payments, energy efficiency audits or financial counselling advice.
+Energy retailers must have a financial hardship policy to provide support for customers who are experiencing payment difficulty.
+A hardship program may include incentive payments, energy efficiency audits, or financial counselling advice.

 To access this support, ask to speak to the retailer’s hardship team.
 Some retailers provide a dedicated phone line for financial counsellors and community sector support workers to access the hardship team directly.
 This can help save you time and ensure you can get timely assistance for your client.

-For more information on what to do if you can’t pay an energy bill and links to retailers’ hardship programs visit the Can’t pay an electricity or gas bill page on Community Door.
+For more information on what to do if you can’t pay an energy bill and links to retailers’ hardship programs visit our Energy and Water hub.

 Home Energy Emergency Assistance Scheme (HEEAS)